ahmedmujtba/tech230-iac/README.md

 - It's efficient because you don’t need to install any extra software, there’s more room for application resources on your server.
 - Uses SSH protocol for connectivity with servers. i.e. SSH keys

-## How Ansible works

-- We can use vagrant to create 3 VM's
-- Create ansible controller, deploy node js, mongodb
-- Aim is to control and configure them without having to ssh in each VM.
-Controller will do the work.
-- Ansible has python dependency (built with python)
-- It uses YAML to exceute playbooks (set of instrcutions to complete tasks)

 ## Ansible workflow diagram

 Ansible can also be used with a hybrid approach where ansible controller is hosted locally but our app and db vm's are hosted in the cloud.
 Diagram to explain how workflow in ansible looks like:

 - Vagrantfile to provision 3 VM's (Controller, App, DB)
 - VirtualBox creates the VM's
+- Aim is to control and configure them without having to ssh in each VM.
+Controller will do the work.
 - Setup SSH connections to App and DB in Controller
+- Ansible has python dependency (built with python)
+- It uses YAML to exceute playbooks (set of instrcutions to complete tasks)
 - Connection between App and DB is password protected

 ![alt text](./assets/ansible-vagrant-diagram.png)